asurcodes/amp-optimizer-action/README.md

 It uses AMP Transformer GoLang library and recursively searchs for files to optimize.
 Designed for static web generator pipelines.

+You can read more about AMP server side rendering on the [official blog](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/server-side-rendering/).

 ## Usage

-As parameters this job accepts one:
+As parameters this job accepts the following:

 - **root**: The root folder where the AMP files are located

-Add the following step to your workflow:
+Add this step to your workflow:

 ```
     - name: Optimize AMP